dawit-melka/deploy-atomspace-builder/README.md

 ### Optional

 * **Update service ports:**
-  Open the `atomspace-builder.env` file, update the ports as needed, and re-run the script.
+  Cd to `env` directory and Open the `atomspace-builder.env` file, update the ports as needed, and re-run the script.

 * **Stop and clean everything:**